 How to use Animoji on iPhone 8 or earlier

-Officially, Animoji are supported by the iPhone X only.
-Apple says Animoji use the IR and depth sensor of the iPhone X for better accuracy, and wouldn't work as well on another iPhone.
+Officially, Animoji are supported by the iPhone X/XR/XS/XS Max only.
+Apple says Animoji use the IR and depth sensor of the X-series iPhones for better accuracy, and wouldn't work as well on another iPhone.

 You therefore cannot record Animoji on an iPhone 8 or earlier.
 (Although you can replicate the effect with an Animoji alternative.)
 But there are still plenty of ways you can use Animoji on older phones, and it's even possible to fake it by searching for ones that have been created elsewhere.